About NDU | Facilities & Resources | NDU

 The Division of Audio Visual Arts (DAVA) at NDU handles all academic and technical audio video matters related to students majoring in communication arts, advertising, and music.
 DAVA was created to help students execute their projects with the assistance of their academic instructors and professionals in the field.

-DAVA is equipped with high-tech facilities including the Antoine Choueiri Radio & TV studios that consist of a radio studio, TV studio, acting studio, editing suites, sound studio, projection room, computer labs (IBM and Apple), and a DVD Library.
+DAVA is equipped with high-tech facilities including the Antoine Choueiri Radio and Television studios that consist of a radio studio, TV studio, acting studio, editing suites, sound studio, projection room, computer labs (IBM and Apple), and a DVD Library.
 DAVA also hosts within its premises a newsroom and the NDU Choir recording unit.

 All facilities are fully equipped, and are at the service of faculty, staff, and students.